rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **number_of_age_classes** (integer) : The size of the `age_structure` array.\
 **age_structure** : An array of integer values that corresponds to the oldest age that defines a break in the age structure.

+## Simulation Geography

 ### raster_db
-*Version 4.0* This node contains data related to the the spatial organization of the model to include population distributions and raster files.
+*Version 4.0* This node contains data related to the spatial organization of the model to include population distributions and raster files.

 *Usage*\
-The use of the `raster_db` node will override the use of the `location_db` and errors or inconsistences will occurs if both are used at the same time.
-All of the raster files must have the same header information as defined in the [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm) and the same number of defined pixels.
+The use of the `raster_db` node will override the use of the `location_db` and errors or inconsistencies will occur if both are used at the same time.
+All the raster files must have the same header information as defined in the [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm) and the same number of defined pixels.
 A `std::runtime_error` may be generated if the number of data pixels in a given raster exceeds, or is less than a previously loaded raster.

 Note that while any arbitrary value may be used for the `NODATA_VALUE` it is recommended that the standard value of `-9999` be used.